-- 1. The Flood Hazard Development Permit Application with additional information attached addressing how each of the conditional use criteria specified in the Ordinance will be satisfied, may serve as the permit application for the Conditional Use Permit. - 2.
-Before deciding any application, the Planning Board shall hold a public hearing on the application within thirty days of their receipt of the application. - 3.
-If the Planning Board finds that the application satisfies all relevant requirements of the ordinance, the Planning Board must approve the application or approve with conditions within 45 days of the date of the public hearing. - 4.
-A Conditional Use Permit issued under the provisions of this Ordinance shall expire if the work or change involved is not commenced within 180 days of the issuance of the permit by the Planning Board. - 5.
-The applicant shall be notified by the Planning Board in writing over the signature of the Chairman of the Planning Board that flood insurance is not available for structures located entirely over water or seaward of mean high tide.

-B. Expansion of Conditional Uses

-1. No existing building or use of premises may be expanded or enlarged without a permit issued under this section if that building or use was established or constructed under a previously issued Conditional Use Permit or if it is a building or use which would require a Conditional Use Permit if being newly-established or constructed under this Ordinance.
+- Review procedure for a conditional use flood hazard development permit. - (1) The flood hazard development permit application with additional information attached addressing how each of the conditional use criteria specified in the chapter will be satisfied, may serve as the permit application for the conditional use permit. - (2) Before deciding any application, the Planning Board shall hold a public hearing on the application within 30 days of its receipt of the application. - (3) If the Planning Board finds that the application satisfied all relevant requirements of the chapter, the Planning Board must approve the application or approve with conditions within 45 days of the date of the public hearing. - (4) A conditional use permit issued under the provisions of this chapter shall expire if the work or change involved is not commenced within 180 days of the issuance of the permit by the Planning Board. - (5) The applicant shall be notified by the Planning Board in writing over the signature of the Chairman of the Planning Board that flood insurance is not available for structures located entirely over water or seaward of mean high tide. - B. Expansion of conditional uses. - (1) No existing building or use of premises may be expanded or enlarged without a permit issued under this section if that building or use was established or constructed under a previously issued conditional use permit or if it is a building or use which would require a conditional use permit if being newly established or constructed under this chapter.